 Total Knee Replacements (TKR) and Physiotherapy

 Your physiotherapist may see you on the day of or the day following surgery.
 During the first visit your physiotherapist will perform a thorough examination to gather as much information as possible about the history of your condition.
 Quick screening examinations of your heart rate, blood pressure, breathing rate, skin integrity, range of motion of other joints of the body, functional strength of other areas of the body, and your overall ability to move may be done during this phase.
-Your pain and use of a walking aid may also be addressed.

 Initially ice may be used to help reduce the pain and swelling.
 Ice makes the blood vessels become more narrow, called vasoconstriction, which helps control inflammation.
 Elastic stockings may also help to prevent vein problems in the lower leg.
 Foot cradles or soft heel cups may also be used to prevent sores from developing on the heels.

 While in the hospital, your knee may also be place in a machine that allows continuous passive movement of bending and straightening of your knee.

 Your therapist will discuss the knee precautions for you to follow after surgery which include :